 Who knew I really only needed a few minutes?

-If you haven’t used a hedge trimmer, you really ought to give yourself the joy.
+If you haven’t used an electirc hedge trimmer, you really ought to give yourself the joy.
 It’s like a hot knife through butter.
 Except the butter is a rangy mess of chewy branches.

 Pruning by hand was tedious and took hours and I avoided it (hence the overgrowth).

 And I felt elegant doing it.
-Like Mirco.
+Like Mirco with his machete.

 It was all over too fast.
 I wanted more and I immediately went after anything that looked messy.